 Once you have divided the powdered milk into small batches, it is a good idea to vacuum seal and store them that way.
 While you are dividing up the powdered milk into smaller batches you will most likely cross-contaminate it and even add some moisture to the powdered milk.
 Even if you are extra careful the powdered milk can still absorb some moisture from the air, and having water in the powdered milk will significantly reduce its shelf life.

 In addition to this if you do not vacuum seal the powdered milk then bacteria will have an easy time eating away at the powdered milk, as there is plenty of oxygen and humidity in the surrounding air.
 By vacuum sealing it you eliminate the excess air from the powdered milk and bacteria will not be able to grow as most of them do need oxygen.

-The main factors which determine the shelf life of the powdered milk when it comes to how you store it is the ambient temperature, and the humidity.
+The main factors which determine the shelf life of powdered milk when it comes to how you store it are the ambient temperature and the humidity.
 Ideally, you should store the powdered milk in a dark and cool environment, such as in a basement or in a pantry.
 Storing the powdered milk in the kitchen is a bad idea, as the temperature fluctuations will be fairly large especially if you often cook.

 In case you do not want to freeze the powdered milk you should double pack it.
 If you store the powdered milk in small batches then sooner or later some of them will get damaged, especially if you move them around a lot.
 In order to prevent any accidental damage to the packaging, you should place the small batches of powdered milk into food grade buckets.
 Generally speaking, these food grade buckets are fairly sturdy and you can easily move them around without worrying about damaging the bucket.